Policy Learning with Observational Data: Introduction

 Our paper builds on a rich literature at the intersection of econometrics, statistics and computer science on learning structured treatment assignment rules, including \citet{kitagawa2015should}, \citet{swaminathan2015batch} and \citet*{zhao2012estimating}.
 Most closely related to us, \citet{kitagawa2015should} study a special case of our problem where treatments are binary and exogenous with known assignment probabilities, and show that an algorithm based on inverse-probability weighting achieves regret that depends optimally on the sample size and the complexity of the policy class $\Pi$.\footnote{\citet{kitagawa2015should} also consider the case where treatment assignment probabilities are unknown; in this case, however, their method no longer achieves optimal dependence on the sample size.}

-Here, we develop a new family of algorithms that achieve regret guarantees with optimal dependence on sample size and on $\Pi$, but under considerable more generality on the sampling design.
+Here, we develop a new family of algorithms that achieve regret guarantees with optimal dependence on sample size and on $\Pi$, but under considerably more generality on the sampling design.
 We consider both the classical case where we want to optimize a binary treatment, and a related setting where we want to optimize infinitesimal nudges to a continuous treatment (e.g., a price).
 Moreover, our approach can leverage observational data where the treatment assignment mechanism may either be exogenous with unknown assignment probabilities, or endogenous, in which case we require an instrument.

 Our approach starts from recent unifying results of \citet*{chernozhukov2016locally} on semiparametrically efficient estimation.
-As discussed in more detail in Section \ref{sec:method}, \citet{chernozhukov2016locally} show that in many problems of interest, we can construct efficient estimates of average-treatment-effect-like parameters $\tau$ as
+As discussed in more detail in Section \ref{sec:identification}, \citet{chernozhukov2016locally} show that in many problems of interest, we can construct efficient estimates of average-treatment-effect-like parameters $\theta$ as

-where \smash{$\hGamma_i$} is an appropriate doubly robust score for the intervention of interest.
-This approach can be used to estimate the average effect of a binary treatment, the average derivative of a continuous treatment, or other related estimands.
+where \smash{$\hGamma_i$} is an appropriate doubly robust score for the target estimand under the intervention of interest.
+This approach can be used to target the average effect of a binary treatment, the average derivative of a continuous treatment, and other related estimands.

-In this paper we find that, whenever one can estimate the average utility of treating everyone using an estimator of the type \eqref{eq:dr_tau} built via the doubly robust construction of \citet{chernozhukov2016locally}, we can also efficiently learn whom to target with the intervention via a simple procedure: Given a policy class $\Pi$, we propose using the treatment assignment rule $\hpi$ that solves
+In this paper we find that, whenever one can estimate the average utility of treating everyone\footnote{Throughout this paper, we assume that there is no interference, i.e., assigning one unit to treatment doesn't affect outcomes for others.
+For a discussion of treatment effect estimation under intereference, see \citet{hudgens2008toward}, \citet{manski2013identification}, and references therein.} using an estimator of the type \eqref{eq:dr_tau} built via the doubly robust construction of \citet{chernozhukov2016locally}, we can also usefully learn whom to target with the intervention via a simple procedure: Given a pre-specified policy class $\Pi$ (e.g., linear decision rules or finite-depth decision trees), we propose using the treatment assignment rule $\hpi$ that solves\footnote{If this optimization problem has multiple solutions, we set $\hpi$ to an arbitrary maximizer of the objective.
+Our formal results apply simultaneously to all solutions of \eqref{eq:meta_estimator}.}

 where \smash{$\hGamma_i$} are the same doubly robust scores as used in \eqref{eq:dr_tau}.
 Our main result is that, under regularity conditions, the resulting policies \smash{$\hpi$} have regret \smash{$R(\hpi)$} bounded on the order of \smash{$\sqrt{\VC(\Pi)/n}$} with high probability.
 Here, $\VC(\Pi)$ is the Vapnik-Chervonenkis dimension of the class $\Pi$ and $n$ is the sample size.
 We also highlight how the constants in this bound depend on fundamental quantities from the semiparametric efficiency literature.